ExpressionEngine/ExpressionEngine-User-Guide/source/modules/file/file_tag.rst

 	category_group="not 2"

-**Note:** Using this parameter will automatically cause ExpressionEngine to *ignore* any category information specified via the URL.
+.. note:: Using this parameter will automatically cause ExpressionEngine
+	to *ignore* any category information specified via the URL.
 For instance, if you are on a "category page" (e.g. a "/C13/" segment in the URL) that will be completely ignored in favor of whatever you have specified via the parameter.

 directory\_id=
 ~~~~~~~~~~~~~~